Apolo Ohno: Other appearances

 Ohno has appeared in a number of television shows as a guest star, an actor and as a host.
-He has guest starred in the 17th episode of the 2nd season of Hawaii Five-0, (2012) as a suspect and guest starred in The Biggest Loser in Season 12, Episode 9 and Season 15, Episode 12.
+He guest-starred in the 17th episode of the 2nd season of Hawaii Five-0, (2012) as a suspect and guest starred in The Biggest Loser in Season 12, Episode 9 and Season 15, Episode 12.
 He appeared as the live guest during the season finale of NBC's live variety show Best Time Ever with Neil Patrick Harris in 2015.
-Later the following year, Ohno appeared as a guest star on Hollywood Game Night hosted by Jane Lynch on NBC.
-Also, Ohno appeared in the Nick Jr. series Ryan's Mystery Playdate.
-The clues Ryan got was an ice rink, 8 medals, and ice skates.
+The following year, Ohno appeared as a guest star on Hollywood Game Night hosted by Jane Lynch on NBC.
+Ohno also appeared in the Nick Jr. series Ryan's Mystery Playdate.
+The clues Ryan got were an ice rink, 8 medals, and ice skates.

 In 2012, he appeared as a grocery store produce worker on the CBS show I Get That a Lot.

 In 2013, Ohno appeared as the character "Stone" in the Syfy Original Movie Tasmanian Devils, as well as the host of GSN's Minute to Win It.
 In 2016, he made a guest appearance as himself in an American single-camera sitcom television series Superstore.
-In 2017, Ohno appeared as a host in the second season of the reality-competition series Spartan: Ultimate Team Challenge the second season premiered on June 12, 2017.
-In the same year, Ohno appeared on an episode of The $100,000 Pyramid this episode aired on July 9, 2017.
+In 2017, Ohno appeared as a host in the second season of the reality-competition series Spartan: Ultimate Team Challenge.
+The second season premiered on June 12, 2017.
+In the same year, Ohno appeared on an episode of The $100,000 Pyramid.
+This episode aired on July 9, 2017.

 In 2021, Ohno appeared as a contestant on the NBC game show The Wall to raise money for the Team USA Fund.
 The episode aired on February 22, 2021.

 Business

-After retirement from short track, Ohno began traveling between the U.S. and countries in Asia to pursue business in manufacturing, infrastructure development, software and hardware technologies, and health and wellness supplements.
+After retiring from short track, Ohno began traveling between the U.S. and countries in Asia to pursue business in manufacturing, infrastructure development, software and hardware technologies, and health and wellness supplements.
 He invested in a Finnish company called Oura Health and is also the cofounder of Allysian Sciences, a health and supplement company.
-He is writing a book about his post-skating career that he plans to release early 2020.
-He studied business at the University of Colorado at Colorado Springs.
+Ohno studied business at the University of Colorado at Colorado Springs.